zoocasso/XR_device_hackathon/README.md

 ### ✨ Key Contributions

-- **Fourier Ptychography for Dehazing** — Implemented a physics-based image recovery algorithm that leverages spatial-frequency synthesis to remove scattering artifacts caused by atmospheric haze.
+- **Fourier peplography for Dehazing** — Implemented a physics-based image recovery algorithm that leverages spatial-frequency synthesis to remove scattering artifacts caused by atmospheric haze.
 - **Photon Counting for Low-Light Recovery** — Built a photon-counting pipeline that reconstructs usable imagery from photon-starved sensor input, enabling object recognition in near-dark environments.
 - **Real-Time Embedded Deployment** — Ported the C++ core into a Unity-loadable DLL targeting ARM64, keeping end-to-end latency low enough for XR headset use without perceptible motion-to-photon lag.